Home » Posts tagged 'housing market' (Page 2)

 Anatomy of the Housing Downturn in Vancouver, Canada

+Anatomy of the Housing Downturn in Vancouver, Canada It’s not pretty.
 In 2018, “each month has brought weaker than normal sales, rising inventory, and continued downward pressure on prices” in Vancouver, British Columbia, writes Steve Saretsky, a Vancouver Realtor and publisher of real-estate blog, Vancity Condo Guide.
-The market faces another headwind: “With the Bank of Canada determined to reach a neutral rate of interest of between 2.5-3.5%, borrowing power continues to erode.”
+The market faces another headwind: “With the Bank […]

 The “Nightmare Scenario” For Beijing: 50 Million Chinese Apartments Are Empty

-Back in 2017, we explained why the “fate of the world economy is in the hands of China’s housing bubble.”
-The answer was simple: for the Chinese population, and growing middle class, to keep spending vibrant and borrowing elevated, it had to feel comfortable and confident that its wealth would keep rising.
-However, unlike the US where the stock market is the ultimate barometer of the confidence boosting “wealth effect”, in China it has always been about housing as three quarters of Chinese household assets are parked in real estate, compared to only 28% in the US, with the remainder invested financial assets.
+The “Nightmare Scenario” For Beijing: 50 Million Chinese Apartments Are Empty Back in 2017, we explained why the “fate of the world economy is in the hands of China’s housing bubble.”
+The answer was simple: for the Chinese population, and growing middle class, to keep spending vibrant and borrowing elevated, it had to feel comfortable […]

 Here Comes The Housing Bust “Reverse Wealth Effect,” Australia Edition